Razer's new wireless gaming headset uses haptics to make rumbles more rumble-y

-The wireless headset is packed with haptic drivers that cleverly vibrate to compliment audio as you play.
+The wireless headset is packed with haptic drivers that cleverly vibrate to complement the audio as you play.
 It's the first wireless gaming headset to use haptic drivers, called "Razer HyperSense."
 During gameplay the headphone's haptics can provide positional awareness for sounds, music and effects.

 The ear cups are made from memory foam and lined with cooling gel to help keep your ears from getting too hot.
 In the cushion is a hidden channel for eyeglass frames that alleviate pressure on your temples.